mekas/mb1313600022/README.md

 ### 1313618007 (Andri Rahmanto) Pending
 I want to make a noise exhaust detection application, which makes it possible for the user to know the exhaust noise in db units

+Comment:
-Comment: Please correct the link to check exhaust noise regulation.
+1. Please correct the link to check exhaust noise regulation.
+2. Did I read it correct, your app only read sound level?. then do nothing.
+Just forward user to the information.
+Then what's the use of the sound noise level?

 ### 1313618021 (Gian Chiesa Maghriza)
 I want to make Pet Cat Info Apps that will show cat info, breeds, can do favorite, show cat image, can search by category